aiden0z/Flask-Thriftclient/README.md

   * http://myservice.local/

-unix: use unix sockets as transport, as this scheme follow URI format, it *MUST* have either no or three "/" before the socket path
+unix: use unix sockets as transport, as this scheme follow URI format, it *MUST* have either no or two "/" before the socket path (absolute or relative)

   * unix:///tmp/mysocket #absolute path